decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ~ OAuth 2.0 Authorization Response extended by [[ref:OIDC]] and [[ref:OpenID4VP]]

 [[def:Claim, Claims]]
-~ An assertion made about a subject
+~ An assertion made about the subject of a credential

 [[def:Decentralized Identifier, DID]]
-~ An identifier that enables verifiable, decentralized digital identity as defined by the W3C specification [[ref: DID Core]].
-Known as a DID.
+~ An identifier with its core ability being enabling Clients to obtain key material and other metadata by reference

 [[def:End User]]
 ~ Participant

 [[def:Holder]]
-~ An entity that possesses or holds verifiable credentials and can generate verifiable presentations from them
+~ An entity that possesses or holds verifiable credentials and can generate verifiable presentations from them as defined in [[ref: VC Data Model]].

 [[def: OpenID Provider (OP), OpenID Provider, OP]]
 ~ OAuth 2.0 Authentication Server implementing [[ref:OIDC]] and [[ref:OpenID4VP]]